openfoodfacts/openfoodfacts-infrastructure/docs/nginx-reverse-proxy.md

 You will have to be root to do that.

-Login on container (101) and start a root bash.
+Login on the Nginx reverse proxy container (101) and launch a Bash session as root.

-Create the basic configuration file for your service in `/etc/nginx/conf.d` named after your service, eg. `my-service.openfoodfacts.net.conf`.
+Create the basic configuration file for your service in `/etc/nginx/conf.d` directory, named after your service, eg. `my-service.openfoodfacts.net.conf`.

 **Important**: your file has to ends with `.conf` to be taken into account.